|On this page||

 The Solid Object DOP creates a Solid Object inside the DOP simulation.
 It creates a new object and attaches the subdata required for it to be a properly conforming Solid Object.
-Solid Objects can be simulated using the Finite Element Solver.
+Solid Objects can be simulated using the FEM Solver.

 Solid objects are different than rigid bodies.
 Solid objects are flexible, which makes it possible for them to deform, and can be used to simulate materials such as flesh, wood, and concrete.
 Solid objects are also able to break dynamically during a simulation, based on the deformation that happens during the simulation.